-- Dec.8, 2020: Sewage Commission approves the preferred option for treatment and resource recovery.
-See the staff report here.
+- Dec.8, 2020: Sewage Commission approves the preferred treatment and resource recovery option.
+For more information read the staff report.

-- Feb.18, 2021: CVRD and K’ómoks First Nation sign a sewer agreeement that provides support for moving the Liquid Waste Management Plan forward.
-For more info see the press release and Community Benefits Agreement.
+- Feb.18, 2021: The CVRD and K’ómoks First Nation announced a sewer agreement that provides support for moving the Liquid Waste Management Plan forward.
+Read the agreement here.

 - Feb.24, 2021: Sewage Commission approves the preferred option for conveyance.
 See the staff report here.

 - Mar.9, 2021: The Sewage Commission introduces a loan authorization bylaw for the sewer system conveyance project and approves the proposed alternative approval process logistics.
 See the staff report here or click here for more details about the AAP process.